Covid 19 coronavirus: 11 new cases as Jacinda Ardern reveals review of NZ's alert levels

 Contact-tracing was meeting the standard of contacting 80 per cent of close contacts within 48 hours, she said.

-"New Zealand is among a small number of countries that still has a low rate of Covid cases," said Ardern when making a comparison with the United States.
+"New Zealand is among a small number of countries that still has a low rate of Covid cases," said Ardern, making a comparison with the United States.

 It may have been a subtle reply to US President Donald Trump, who has repeatedly claimed New Zealand's Covid outbreak was out of control.